contentful/rich-text/README.md

 contentful-slatejs-adapter
 =====

-The library provides an adapter to convert Slate's Document to Contentful Document.
+The library provides an adapter to convert Slate's Document to Contentful Document and vice-versa.

 ```json
 {